Nevada Smart Homes and Solar Plus Thermostat Tech

 The Ecobee 3 Lit Smart Thermostat

-The Ecobee 3 Lit allows homeowners to look at the humidity level in their home, adjust the temperature and set temperature schedules and see the weather forecast.
+The Ecobee 3 Lit allows homeowners to look at the humidity level in their home, adjust the temperature, set temperature schedules and see the weather forecast.
 If customers opt for eco+, a free software update, the smart thermostat will learn the heating and cooling preferences and recommend changes.

 Power Shift: Community Energy Events

 As an NV Energy Power shift customer, you can opt into community energy events.
-Those who have opted into this program use less electricity during a couple of hot days between June and September.
+Those who have opted into this program use less electricity a couple of days between June and September during the hottest time of day.

 How Smart Thermostats Combined with Solar Can Em-power Reno Nevada Homes

-While brilliant pieces of equipment on their own, residential solar power makes smart thermostats even better.
-They allow people to use energy when they need it.
-These thermostats, however, don’t eliminate the power bill.
+While brilliant pieces of equipment on their own, residential solar power and smart thermostats work even better together.
+Together they allow people to reduce energy consumption and eliminate or significantly reduce their power bill.

 Solar and Smart Thermostats’ Roles in Helping Nevadans Save Money